ItzDerock/weather-station/README.md

 - `StationFirmware/` contains the firmware code
 - `StationFirmware/config.h` contains configuration parameters (i.e. MQTT URL)

+Currently rewriting to ESP-IDF from Arduino, ESP-IDF code in `firmware/`

 A `flake.nix` is provided to set up the development environment.